-Units E52/3b and E52/3a above Saltburn Sands are again classified as Inactive in 2018, these units are defended at the toe by a sea wall and are well vegetated.
+Units E52/3b and E52/3a above Saltburn Sands are again classified as Inactive in 2020, these units are defended at the toe by a sea wall and are well vegetated.
 Several unvegetated areas where shallow failures had exposed underlying material were noted in December 2013, but these do not appear to have developed since and vegetation appears to be re-establishing.

-E52/2 remains grade as Dormant as per 2016 survey due to a lack of evidence for failures in this section of cliff.
+E52/2 remains graded as Dormant unchanged since the 2016 survey due to a lack of evidence for failures in this section of cliff.

 CBU E52/1 shows a little more activity, with loose materials and localised erosion at the head of the large mound situated just east of Saltburn Gill.
-However, the activity is minimal and this unit was downgraded from Locally Active to Inactive in 2014 and retained this status to 2016 In 2018 there was no evidence of failures or erosion and as such the unit is now classified as dormant.
+However, the activity is minimal, and this unit was downgraded from Locally Active to Inactive in 2014 and retained this status to 2016.
+In 2018 the unit was further downgraded to dormant.
+In 2020 there was no evidence of failures or erosion and as such the unit remains classified as dormant.

 CBU E53/5 was classified as Locally Active in 2012 due to shallow slumping which occurred on the cliff face and the unit was reclassified as Locally Active.
 The slumping has occurred despite the presence of toe protection and probably occurred in response to the wet weather experienced in the latter half of 2012.
 Evidence of activity still remains, so a status of Locally Active has been retained for this unit in 2018.